 The Spanish city of Manila was officially founded on 24 June 1571 when the conquistador, Miguel Lopez de Legazpi, claimed the city for the crown.

 In 1898, Manila came under control of the USA as a result of the Spanish-American War.
 In fact, the future President of the USA, William Howard Taft, was the Governor General of the Philippines before being made Vice President to Theodore Roosevelt.
 Nowadays, the Philippines are a top tourist destination, with Manila being the most populated city and a gateway to the fabulous islands of the archipelago.
-When people say ‘Manila’, they can be referring to the actual city of Manila, which houses most of the popular and historical attractions, or they may be refer to the entire metropolitan area.
+When people say ‘Manila’, they can be referring to the actual city of Manila, which houses most of the popular and historical attractions, or they may be referred to the entire metropolitan area.
 This consists of several cities like Makati, Pasay, and Quezon City.
 Manila is a friendly and exciting metropolis that is well worth exploring.

 Most travellers fly into Ninoy Aquino International Airport which enjoys services from almost every large hub in the world.
-Traveling into the city isn’t difficult and you can opt to take a taxi, bus or classic crowded Jeepney.
+Travelling into the city isn’t difficult and you can opt to take a taxi, bus or classic crowded Jeepney.
 A Jeepney is a colourful, noisy, and iconic bus that is the Philippines equivalent of a Tuk-Tuk.
 If it’s your first time in Manila, I recommend a taxi because buses and Jeepneys can be very crowded and chaotic for new arrivals.
 The trip to the city centre will require 20-60 minutes, depending on the traffic, and costs between £3 -£10 depending on your destination.
 My friend Moyça, however, says that taxis can be expensive because they increase the fares for visitors.
 She recommends ride-shares as a more economical alternative.
 Both Uber and the regional Grab are good apps to use in Manila.

 Here’s a pro-tip: The currency used in the Philippines is the Philippine Peso (PHP), the exchange rate fluctuates but £1 is around 67 PHP.